Goodka7/MultiCloud-AI/README.md

 ### I created a role and a service account to provide pods access to services used by the application (`DynamoDB`, `Bedrock`, etc):
 <img src="https://github.com/user-attachments/assets/53cbffa4-b08f-42d6-9a0e-db1d57cfac07" width="800" />

+---

->**NOTE** I gave the service account admin privileges for simplicity, however, in a real-world application you would follow the "Least Privilege/Zero Trust" model.
+>**NOTE:** I gave the service account admin privileges for simplicity, however, in a real-world application you would follow the "Least Privilege/Zero Trust" model.

+---

 ###Create an ECR Repository for the backened to house the Docker Image.